 No business is immune to falling victim to a cyberattack.
 In fact, research shows, almost 70 per cent of small and medium-sized businesses have experienced one in recent years.

-Consequently, cybersecurity experts who can prevent cyberattacks have an opportunity to secure an extremely in-demand job.
+Consequently, cybersecurity engineers who can prevent cyberattacks have an opportunity to secure an extremely in-demand job.

 Business Intelligence and Analysts